hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Each release is available in different compressed archives, corresponding to different environments.
-Currently, we distribute pre-compiled binaries for 64-bit Windows only.
-These are most easy to use.
-Download and unpack them in your site-packages directory.
+Currently, we distribute pre-compiled binaries for 64-bit Windows only (see above).
-The site-packages directory is the place to store additional Python libraries.
-Usually, each installed Python distribution contains a "Lib" folder, which again contains the "site-packages" folder.
-So, finally, the resulting pathname should be something like "C:\\Python36\\Lib\\site-packages\\hydpy".

 For all other operating systems and Python versions, you have to build binaries yourself.
 Principally, this should be simple, but Windows users might need to install the suitable compiler first (see below).
 Download